Hindu pilgrimage sites in India: Kanyakubj

-kanyakubj or Kannauj is a very ancient tirth present in Uttar Pradesh, India.It is also has a great importance in Indian history.
+Kanyakubj or Kannauj is a very ancient tirth present in Uttar Pradesh, India.It is also has a great importance in Indian history.
 It was the capital of the Harshvardhan dynasty.
-Its importance is given in Devi Bhagwat puran and Brahma puran.Brahmins from kanyakubj are world wide famous and are regularly appointed as the head priest of many hindu temples located in kannauj and north india.
+Its importance is given in Devi Bhagwat puran and Brahma puran.
+Brahmins from Kanyakubj are worldwide famous and are regularly appointed as the head priest of many Hindu temples located in Kannauj and north India.